 Pay off debt as a matter of priority because generally interest on debt is higher than any interest earned on savings.
 Have just enough rainy day money for emergencies in the bank as a safeguard if you must, but if you need money later, then you can always borrow it at that point.
 This is the best piece of advice I’ve ever been given, personally.

 I’m very safety conscious.
 I like the feeling of having money in the bank for emergencies, a lot of people do.
 But from a pure economical standpoint, and removing the emotion and fear of what might happen, it just doesn’t financially make sense to have, say £10,000 in your bank earning virtually no interest (currently less than 1% here in the UK), whilst owing £10,000 on a loan that’s costing you 4%.

 If you pay off the debt, you save yourself £400 per year on interest payments.
 If it’s a 5 year loan, that’s a wacking £2,000 over the course of the loan for the privileged of having a sense of security.
 It’s a lot of money, which could be going towards increasing your wealth.

 If you pay the loan off and then save the money that you would be ordinarily paying back to the lender each month, you would have the money back in your account, in much less time than the duration of the original loan.
 Okay you have forgone the interest you would have received, had you left the money in the bank which at 1% (to round it up) would be £100 per year or £500 over the 5 years.
 That’s much less than the £2,000 you saved by paying off the loan, you’re still £1500 better off.

 Some other tips for saving money:

 If you don’t use it lose it – recurring subscriptions and memberships can be a real drain, particularly if you’re not using them.
-Cut anything that’s not providing you value or being used.
+Cut anything that’s not providing you value or not being used.